-So, Christmas and New Year's Eve are done, all the leftovers are all finished, and it’s time to start to accept that 2018 is here.
+So, Christmas and New Year's Eve are done, all the leftovers are finished, and it’s time to start accepting that 2019 is here.

-It’s also time to set your resolutions for the year so we’ve put together these five, super-easy to follow resolutions that anyone can do, and are guaranteed to help save the planet.
+It’s also time to set your resolutions for the year, so we’ve put together some super-easy-to-follow resolutions that anyone can do, and are guaranteed to help save the planet.

 It's estimated that Australians use 1 billion disposable coffee cups each year, which is a lot!
 If you’re a coffee addict, using a Keep Cup will save hundreds of non-recyclable, non-biodegradable coffee cups from ending up in landfill every year.

-With the big supermarkets’ plastic bag ban coming into effect next year, reusable shopping bags will be all the rage.
+With the big supermarkets’ plastic bag ban, reusable shopping bags are all the rage.
 You can even take it a step further by taking reusable produce bags along with you to really minimise your plastic bag use.

 An easy, eco-friendly way to dispose of your food waste is to compost it!
 Even apartment dwellers can now get on board, smell free and mess free.